fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 said.

-By allowing permissions to be granted to `ServiceAccounts` in the cloud provider, the cloud provider is then able to allow Kuberentes `ServiceAccounts` to access its resources.
+By allowing permissions to be granted to `ServiceAccounts` in the cloud provider, the cloud provider is then able to allow Kubernetes `ServiceAccounts` to access its resources.
 This is usually done by a *Security Token Service* (STS) that exchanges the Kubernetes token for a short-lived cloud provider access token, which is then used to access the cloud provider resources.